-- The use of external fixation devices requires a thorough knowledge of the surgery and the specific technique of this method. - If a foreign body susceptibility is suspected, a test should be performed prior to implantation to exclude this possibility. - The patient should be informed of how the device is used and of potential complications associated with external fixators. - The patient must always be informed of the implant's limitations and risks it entails; excessive, uncontrolled loading, impacts, and other factors can involve tearing or wearing of the device with consequent failure of the reconstruction and rehabilitation therapy. - It is important to select the components of the device correctly.
-The correct choice of the implant can minimize the risks of failure and this choice must be made in relation to the size and shape of the affected bone segment and to the loads it is subjected to. - The dedicated accessories must always be used and approved by the manufacturer and must always be installed with the instruments supplied by the manufacturer.

-- The device must be inspected for physical, superficial and functional integrity before proceeding with the implant.
+- The use of external fixation devices requires a thorough knowledge of the surgery and the specific technique of this method. - If a foreign body susceptibility is suspected, a test should be performed prior to implantation to exclude this possibility. - The patient should be informed of how the device is used and of potential complications associated with external fixators. - The patient must always be informed of the implant's limitations and risks it entails: excessive, uncontrolled loading, impacts, and other factors can involve tearing or wearing of the device with consequent failure of the reconstruction and rehabilitation therapy. - It is important to select the components of the device correctly.
+The correct choice of the implant can minimize the risks of failure and this choice must be made in relation to the size and shape of the affected bone segment and to the loads it is subjected to. - The dedicated accessories must always be used and approved by the manufacturer and must always be installed with the instruments supplied by the manufacturer. - The device must be inspected for physical, superficial and functional integrity before proceeding with the implant. - Excessive or marked deformation of an implant can cause a marked reduction in fatigue resistance. - Make sure that the devices to be implanted are sterile.